OrganicGUARD for Urban Greening & Public Tree Projects

 Yes.
 Compostable tree mulch is well suited for urban forestry and public tree planting, where weed control, trunk protection, and long-term site cleanliness are essential during the establishment phase.

-OrganicGUARD is designed to perform during the critical early years, then disappear naturally in the soil, avoiding long-term materials left behind in public spaces.
+OrganicGUARD is designed to perform during the critical early years, after which natural soil biological processes gradually break down the material, avoiding long-term materials left behind in public spaces.

 -